 If you and your partner are agreed on the above points, then it is wise to put it in writing and have it signed by both parties, as this is a firm sign of commitment.
 It can make the agreement more robust, but bear in mind that it will not be legally binding.
 Before the matter is closed you may also want to arrange to review the agreement from time to time so that it can be adjusted in accordance with any changes of the circumstances of the parents.

-If a Consent Order has been granted, then the parent paying maintenance is under a legal obligation to make the agreed maintenance payments, and the courts have the authority to demand payment if it is not forthcoming.
-Proceed with caution, however, as by taking out a Consent Order you will not be able to ask the CSA to put an arrangement together for you until 12 months have passed.
+If a consent order has been granted, then the parent paying maintenance is under a legal obligation to make the agreed maintenance payments, and the courts have the authority to demand payment if it is not forthcoming.
+Proceed with caution, however, as by taking out a consent order you will not be able to ask the CSA or Child Maintenance Service to put an arrangement together for you until 12 months have passed.

 Share your experiences